MichaelXavier/michaelxavier.net/pages/resume.markdown

 * Ended up building several back-office Ruby on Rails applications to streamline day to day operations and customer processing.
 * Maintained several servers and backup systems.
+* All work was remote.
+Learned time management and remote collaboration skills.

+# Skills

+* *Ruby* - Expert-level experience with Ruby design patterns, testing practices, language features, metaprogramming, web development, etc.
+* *Ruby on Rails* - Working with Rails has been my primary job for the last 3 years.
+Intimately familiar with all of its strengths, weaknesses, and idiosyncrasies.
+* *Haskell* - Have been studying Haskell and working on open source Haskell projects for the past 3 years.
+I am committed to constantly improving my Haskell skills and helping to grow the Haskell community and improve Haskell's library parity with other languages.

 # Open Source Development